 - La Quinta, National Register of Historic Places

-- Bartlesville Downton Historic District, National Register of Historic Places
+- Bartlesville Downtown Historic District, National Register of Historic Places